j4k0xb/webcrack/apps/docs/src/guide/api.md

 console.log(result.code); // 'const a = 2;'
 ```

-Save the deobufscated code and the unpacked bundle to the given directory:
+Save the deobfuscated code and the unpacked bundle to the given directory:

 ```js
 import fs from 'fs';